Alkademi-Development/research-unit-test-lms/README.md

 - npm install

 ## Run the test
+1. Run this command
 ```
 node .
-choose the one you want to run of the test
-waiting for the test to complete
-done
 ```
+2. Choose the one you want to run of the test
+3. Waiting for the test to complete
+4. Done